CylonicRaider/Instant/docs/PARSER.md

 and `tEsT` are different idenfiers); identifiers starting with dollar signs are reserved for special uses.

-Productions are defined on individual ("virtual") lines using the following
+Productions are defined on individual (“virtual”) lines using the following
 syntax:

     NAME = SYM1 SYM2 ... | SYM3 SYM4 ... | ...